Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 With adventures to suit every budget, Gettysburg and Adams County businesses offer plenty of packages to help visitors create their dream vacations.

-In Their Shoes: Experience life through the eyes of a Civil War Soldier, and follow us to the garret (attic) of the Farnsworth House for a sharpshooters view of Cemetery Hill, and to see relics from the Gettysburg Battlefield.
-Then follow them to an authentic encampment to experience the hardships of everyday life for a Civil War soldier!
-Tour a civil war camp conducted by a civil war soldier in full battle dress.
+In Their Shoes: Experience life through the eyes of a Civil War Soldier, and follow us to the garret (attic) of the Farnsworth House for a sharpshooter's view of Cemetery Hill and to see relics from the Gettysburg Battlefield.
+Then follow them to an authentic encampment to experience the hardships of everyday life for a Civil War soldier.
+Tour a Civil War camp conducted by a civil war soldier in full battle dress.
 During this program, you will experience a day in the life of a soldier.
 Guests are issued a wooden replica rifle, haversack and hat.
 See tents, wagons, spring house, blacksmith tent and a demonstration by your guide.
-The camp area is actual battle ground held by confederate during the battle of Gettysburg.
+The camp area is actual battleground held by the Confederates during the Battle of Gettysburg.
 This tour also includes:

 25 Person Minimum – Tax and Gratuity Inclusive